Digital Humanities Congress 2021

-Anyone who submitted a paper for DHC2020 will be notified of their acceptance w/c 11th May for inclusion in the DHC2021 programme.
+Anyone who had their paper accepted for DHC2020 will be included in the DHC2021 programme.

 The Digital Humanities Congress is a conference held in Sheffield every two years.
 Its purpose is to promote the sharing of knowledge, ideas and techniques within the digital humanities.

 Digital humanities is understood by Sheffield to mean the use of technology within arts, heritage and humanities research as both a method of inquiry and a means of dissemination.
 As such, proposals related to all disciplines within the arts, humanities and heritage domains are welcome.

 The conference will take place at the University’s residential conference facility, The Edge.

 - Professor Ruth Ahnert (Professor of Literary History and Digital Humanities, Queen Mary, University of London).

 - Professor Marc Alexander (Professor of English Linguistics, University of Glasgow).

 - Professor Nanna Bonde Thylstrup (Associate Professor of Communication and Digital Media, Copenhagen Business School).

 We are still accepting late proposals on all aspects of the digital humanities.
 For example, proposals might wish to focus on:

 - New knowledge and insights within areas of humanities research which have arisen from the use of digital applications, techniques or methodologies.
 These proposals might focus on how specific research questions were solved.